avinashpentester/aivp/README.md

 ## Overview

-Phase 1 focuses on **Prompt Injection** patterns.
+Phase 1 focuses on **LLM based attack** patterns.
 Each lab has a **dynamic secret** that is injected into the model’s system prompt and validated via the API.
 Your goal is to coax the model into leaking that secret (within the safe, sandboxed context of these exercises), then submit it to the validator.

 - **Model**: Llama3 via **Ollama** (local)
 - **Backend**: FastAPI (SSE streaming) — `POST /api/labs/{lab}/chat`